LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** "./inputs"

 **Description:** Specify location containing input files like infrastructure and weather.
-Can be an absolute path, or relative path to the root folder.
+Can be an absolute path, or relative path from the root folder.

 **Notes on acquisition:** N/A

+**Notes of caution:** N/A

+### make_plots

+**Data type:** Boolean

+**Default input:** True

+**Description:** A binary True/False to control whether output plots are generated for each individual run of a simulation.
+Automatically generating plots provides a broad range of insights into individual simulation runs that can be extremely useful for interpretation.
+When dozens, 100s, or 1000s of simulation runs are being performed in succession (i.e., for sensitivity analysis or when comparing multiple different programs), plots from individual runs may not be needed and this variable can be turned to False (in these cases, the target information is in the aggregate results, so individual runs can be ignored).
+Turning this variable to False will reduce the run time of each simulation by a few seconds, which can be significant if the required number of simulations is high.

+**Notes on acquisition:** No data acquisition required.

 **Notes of caution:** N/A